arm61/pylj/docs/source/particles-and-potentials.md

 ## The box

-A real sample of argon contains something like $10^{23}$ atoms.
-A simulation contains a few tens.
-Left to themselves, a few tens of atoms would form a droplet with a surface, and most of them would be on it.
-To make them behave like atoms deep inside a large sample instead, the simulation uses periodic boundary conditions.
-The square box is treated as one cell of a pattern that repeats without end in every direction.
-An atom that leaves through the right-hand side of the box re-enters through the left, and an atom near the right-hand side interacts with atoms near the left-hand side as though they were next to it.
+We want to simulate a bulk material, which contains around $10^{26}$ atoms, but we can only simulate somewhere between $10^{3}$ and $10^{6}$, and in `pylj` a few tens.
+Even in a large simulation, most of the atoms would then be near the edges of the sample rather than in a bulk environment.
+Periodic boundary conditions remove the edges.
+The square box is treated as one cell of a pattern that repeats without end in every direction: an atom that leaves through the right-hand side of the box re-enters through the left, and an atom near the right-hand side interacts with atoms near the left-hand side as though they were next to it.
 There are no walls and no surface.

 In a repeating pattern every atom has a copy in every cell.
 When `pylj` calculates the distance between two atoms it uses the distance to the nearest copy of the second atom.
 That distance is called the minimum image.